KatanaGraph/katana/docs/contributing/building.rst

 The ``conda env update`` line can be run later to update your environment.
 Deactivate your environment ``conda deactivate``, then run the update commands, then reactivate ``conda activate katana-dev``.

-**NOTE** : If building katana-enterprise, please use [these](https://docs.k9h.dev/0.1.99.dev+3.8.04ffe8.b7efb9/contributing/index.html#conda) commands instead of the ones above.
+.. note:: If building katana-enterprise, please use `these <https://docs.k9h.dev/0.1.99.dev+3.8.04ffe8.b7efb9/contributing/index.html#conda>` commands instead of the ones above.
 Once they've been run, the remaining process remains the same as below commands.

 Now, run ``cmake`` to configure your build directory and ``make`` to build Katana.